Nexmo/nexmo-developer/_tutorials/receiving-concat-sms.md

 # Receiving Concatenated SMS

-SMS messages that [exceed a certain length](/messaging/sms/guides/concatenation-and-encoding) are split into multiple SMS and transmitted seperately.
-The receiver must gather all the constituent parts and reassemble them to display the full message.
+SMS messages that [exceed a certain length](/messaging/sms/guides/concatenation-and-encoding) are split into two or more shorter messages and sent as multiple SMS.

 When you use the SMS API to receive [inbound SMS](/messaging/sms/guides/inbound-sms) that might be longer than the byte-length allowed for a single SMS, you must check to see if the messages delivered to your [webhook](/concepts/guides/webhooks) are standalone or just one part of a multi-part SMS.
 If there are multiple parts to the message, you must reassemble them to display the full message text.